10 Easy and Effective Balance Activities For Kids With Autism, APD or ADHD

 Full-Body Movement and Balance

-10 – Standing Reach.
 Begin by standing facing forwards with feet apart.
-Reach one arm up while at the same time lift the opposite leg out to the side.
-Repeat the same movement on the other side.
-Repeat this alternating pattern 10x.
+Reach one arm straight up to the sky.
+At the same time, lift your opposite leg out to the side slowly while keeping your standing position.
+Bring your arm and leg back to the standing position we started in.
+Next, repeat the same movement on the other side.
+This is considered one repetition.
+Repeat this alternating pattern 9 more times.

 Pediatric Occupational therapist Kara Tavolacci offers this great piece of advice: